OscarZhou/oscarzhou.github.io/_posts/2017-05-07-how-to-start-a-donet-project.md

 ---
-title: "How to start a .Net project in a fast way?"
+title: "How to Start a .Net Project in a Fast Way?"
 date: 2017-05-07

 ---